The Only Place in Lower MI Where You Can Swim in a Waterfall

 There are three different ways to get down to the river.

-There’s a ramped pathway leading to the river, small steps, or larger steps for people to choose from.
+Choose from a ramped pathway leading to the river, small steps, or larger steps.